kevinsullivan/dmtl4/src/introduction.md

 undergraduate course.
 Most of the raw material is already online but only in a raw and not previously disseminated form from last semester's undergraduate course.

+## Invitation

+If you with to discuss these materials, drop me a line with DMTL4 as the subject line.
+It's my last name at Virginia, Edu.

+## Errata

+If you want to alert us to errors in these materials, feel free to deposit an issue in the course repository (currently, Feb 2025) on GitHub.

 ## Paths Forward

 From here, advanced courses in several areas are possible at both undergraduate and graduate